 The images in this gallery were captured in August 2017.

 A number of fires were started by lightening strikes a few days before I arrived at the park.
 During my visit, smoke was almost always visible.
 Sometimes, if my eyes didn’t notice the smoke, my nose did.
 A few times the fine ash suspended in the air discouraged changing lenses!
 But the smoke also provided another visual element to the images made during the trip.

-Land forms from western North Dakota Approaching this from the east, out of the incredibly flat Red River Valley terrain in Eastern North Dakota, to the rolling landscape of farmland and prairie west of Bismarck, and then… this?!!
+Approaching this from the east, out of the incredibly flat Red River Valley terrain in Eastern North Dakota, to the rolling farmland and prairie west of Bismarck, and then… this?!!
 What are we to make of this?
 Maybe what Jim Brandenburg said of the Boundary Waters region of Northern Minnesota applies to this landscape too:

 “It’s bigger than you are; it’s older than you.
 And there’s so much mystery, don’t even try to understand it.”

 This is a relatively small formation, almost a miniature of the larger landforms that occur in the badlands.
-Hence the concept and the image title, fractal.
+Hence the concept and the image title.